 As a coda to this blog, I thought I’d share some of the miscellaneous stuff we’ve learned about omnichannel demand gen. These added points illustrate tangible ways that omnichannel answers the question of “Why Does Demand Start Here?”:

-- Two or more channels, matched with carefully aligned messaging, result in a 35%+ lift in all demand gen outcomes and channels used.
+- Two or more channels, matched with carefully aligned messaging, resulting in a 35%+ lift in all demand gen outcomes and channels used.

-- While a client may still dictate allowable leads per account, the likelihood of leads engaging at all is significantly increased through unified campaigns.
+- While a client may still dictate allowable leads per account, the likelihood of leads engaging significantly increases through unified campaigns.

 - Some campaigns have durations as brief as two weeks; others are much longer.
 Ad campaigns can achieve results within one week or be scaled to run alongside email campaigns for 4+ weeks.
-The outcomes and intel captured from each channel inform your next moves in real-time.
+The outcomes and intel captured from each channel inform your next moves.

 - The likelihood of a lead engaging via more than one channel is increased.
 In terms of UX, a prospect can engage and become a lead in either or both channels.

-- To secure more significant funding for omnichannel demand gen, demand generators have to be able to secure at least a commensurate CPL for the added lead volume and perceive “impressions intelligence” as vital to both ABM and persona-driven campaigns.
+- Demand generators have to secure at least a commensurate CPL for the added lead volume and perceive “impressions intelligence” as vital to both ABM and persona-driven campaigns to secure more significant funding for omnichannel demand gen.

 - A finite prospect universe is always an obstacle to overcome.
 Through the messaging reinforcement provided through coordinated, concurrent campaigns, more is accomplished in both channels, regardless.